mrolli/myitjournal/docs/guides/macos_faq.md

 By the way, `com.apple.provenance` is a new extended attribute mark files that where quarantined but you choose to allowlist them.
 So this marks them has having been quarantined.
 It has been introduced with Ventura.

+## Fix error "defaults[2687:40597] Could not write domain..."

+So, you are trying to set some options using `defaults write ...` and you get the mentioned error message, i.e. when setting the theme for Apple Mail using `defaults write com.apple.Mail NSRequiresAquaSystemAppearance -bool true`.

+You'll need to temporarily give the terminal full disk access, otherwise you'll see an error about writing domain.
+You can grant the terminal full disk access by going to `System Preferences -> Privacy & Security -> Full Disk access`.
+You might want to revoke full disk access after making the updates to maintain os security.